Maui Elopement Guide

 Makena Cove

 If you’re looking for something tranquil and unique, then you should consider Makena Cove as your elopement destination to add to your Maui elopement package.
 This secret cave is also a beach that is surrounded by water and lava rock.
-Makena Cove is also called Secret Beach, but this beach is no secret really because this is one of the most crowded beaches to get married.
+Makena Cove is also called Secret Beach, but this beach is no secret really because it is one of the most crowded beaches to get married.
 Despite that, this beach is calm and pretty epic.

 Napili Bay

 Napili Bay is a little more low-key if you’re looking for a resort beach that isn’t as crowded in the West of Maui.
 It gets a little less crowded mainly because the parking can be difficult, but it’s still a gorgeous beach close to a resort.
-Elope here and catch of glimpse of sea turtles in the glassy water.
+Elope here and catch a glimpse of sea turtles in the glassy water.
 Be careful with rip currents and large waves here when weather conditions are poor.

-Haleakala
+Haleakala National Park

 If you’re looking for something a bit different in Hawaii that isn’t all about beaches, then Haleakala is a great choice.
 This national park is a massive shield volcano that actually forms more than 75% of the Maui itself.
 The other 25% is actually formed by Mauna Kahalawai (West Maui Mountains).
 This fact alone is pretty cool to tell your family and friends when you come back from your elopement adventure.